Kievan Rus

 The Viking past of Ukraine: A short introduction

 The world seems awash with news from Ukraine since the Russian invasion in February of 2022.
-The recent address to Norway’s parliament by Ukrainian President Volodymyr Zelenskyy was full of historical links between Norway and Ukraine.9 months ago — History -
+The recent address to Norway’s parliament by Ukrainian President Volodymyr Zelenskyy was full of historical links between Norway and Ukraine.1 year ago — History -

 Elite Viking warriors: Who were the Varangian Guard?